VideojogosLusofona/egrader/README.md

-# LP1 Exercise Grader
+# Exercise Grader

-Grade LP1 exercises done in exercise lectures.
+Auto-grade simple programming exercises.

 ## How to use